 Meditation is a mindfulness practice – but what exactly does that mean?
 Derived from Buddhism, which has embraced mindfulness for more than 2000 years, it is defined as being consciously aware of your thoughts, feelings and sensory experience.
 According to science, the structural and functional changes in the brain – known as neuroplasticity – are caused by experience and are directly affected by meditation practice.

 Basically, what that means is that by taking time out to meditate regularly, we become capable of creating the right kind of experience (or feeling) to support more positive behaviors.
-Meditation at a luxury drug rehab center works on the principle that every time we connect with the moment we are in and completely empty the mind of dialogue, our capacity to enjoy more positive thoughts and feelings grows.
+Meditation at a drug rehab center works on the principle that every time we connect with the moment we are in and completely empty the mind of dialogue, our capacity to enjoy more positive thoughts and feelings grows.

 The Benefits of Meditation

-It Instills Discipline: There is a considerable amount of willpower required to meditate, which is extremely beneficial in a luxury rehab center.
+It Instills Discipline: There is a considerable amount of willpower required to meditate, which is extremely beneficial in an addiction rehab program.
 Meditation requires the ability to concentrate one’s attention on the present moment, although as an observer rather than a participant.
 This requires discipline and means that there can be no internal dialogue.
 It can take some time and practice to achieve a state where one’s mind is completely silent.

 It Teaches Mindfulness: The main objective of meditation is to learn how to be mindful of thoughts and emotions in order to promote self-acceptance.
 We are influenced by our thoughts much more than we realize although most are formed in response to things that happen in our daily lives or something we’re reading or watching.
 Meditation provides the space to clear the mind of all conversation and helps people understand that we are much more than our thoughts.